Toxicology TestsSkip to the navigation

-This collection method prevents contamination of the sample.
-Wash your hands to make sure they are clean before collecting the urine.
+- Wash your hands to make sure they are clean before you collect the urine.

-- If the collection container has a lid, remove it carefully and set it down with the inner surface up.
-Do not touch the inside of the container with your fingers.
+- If the collection cup has a lid, remove it carefully.
+Set it down with the inner surface up.
+Do not touch the inside of the cup with your fingers.

 - Clean the area around your

-- A woman should spread open the folds of skin around her vagina with one hand, then use her other hand to clean the area around her vagina and urethra thoroughly with medicated towelettes or swabs.
-She should wipe the area from front to back to avoid contaminating the urethra with bacteria from the anus.
+- For women: Spread open the folds of skin around the vagina with one hand.
+Then use your other hand to clean the area around the vagina and urethra thoroughly with medicated towelettes or swabs.
+Wipe the area from front to back to avoid spreading bacteria from the anus to the urethra.

-- After the urine has flowed for several seconds, place the collection container into the stream and collect about 3 fl oz (90 mL) of this "midstream" urine without stopping the flow.
+- After the urine has flowed for several seconds, place the collection cup into the stream.
+Collect about 3 fl oz (90 mL) of this "midstream" urine without stopping the flow.

-- Do not touch the rim of the container to your genital area, and avoid getting toilet paper, pubic hair, stool (feces), menstrual blood, or other foreign matter in the urine sample.
+- Do not touch the rim of the cup to your genital area.
+And don't get toilet paper, pubic hair, stool (feces), menstrual blood, or other foreign matter in the urine sample.

 - Finish urinating into the toilet or urinal.

-- Swabbing the inside of your cheek
+- Swab the inside of your cheek, or

 How It Feels